Skip to content

 Consider introducing a measure against brute force login attacks, like CAPTCHA.
 Adjust timeout limits to your needs:

 When using the "forgot password" feature, a token is created which expires if the user doesn't click the password reset link that gets mailed to them in time.
-The time before it expires is set in the configuration parameter ezsettings.default.security.token_interval_spec.
+The time before it expires is set in the parameter ezsettings.default.security.token_interval_spec.
 By nature this feature must be available to users before they have logged in, including would-be attackers.
-If an attacker uses this feature with someone else's email address, the attacker does not receive the email.
+If an attacker uses this feature with someone else's email address, the attacker doesn't receive the email.
 But they could still try to guess the password reset link.
 That's why this interval should be as short as possible.
 5 minutes is often enough.

 Disable Varnish when using Fastly

-If you are using Fastly, disable Varnish.
+If you're using Fastly, disable Varnish.
 See Security advisory: EZSA-2020-002.

 Block upload of unwanted file types

-The ibexa.site_access.config.default.io.file_storage.file_type_blacklist setting is defined in the config file src/bundle/Core/Resources/config/default_settings.yml in the Core bundle.
+The ezsettings.default.io.file_storage.file_type_blacklist setting is defined in the config file src/bundle/Core/Resources/config/default_settings.yml in the Core bundle.
 It prevents uploading files that might be executed on the server, a Remote Code Execution (RCE) vulnerability.
 The setting lists filename extensions for files that shouldn't be uploaded.
 Attempting to upload files from the list results in an error message.
 There are also other safety measures in place, like using the web server configuration to block execution of uploaded scripts, see the next point.

-You should adapt this list to your needs.
-Note that svg images are blocked because they may contain JavaScript code.
+You should adapt this list to your needs. svg images are blocked because they may contain JavaScript code.
 If you opt to allow them, make sure you take steps to mitigate the risk.

 The default list of blocked file types contains: hta htm html jar js jse pgif phar php php3 php4 php5 phps phpt pht phtml svg swf xhtm xhtml.